XP-Pen Artist 13 (2nd Gen) vs. HUION Kamvas 13 (Gen 3)

 xp-pen artist 13

+For many artists and tablet users, the screen is one of the most important aspects of a tablet.
 This tablet is cheap but comes with a slightly larger screen than even the professional-level and more expensive iPad Pro which easily tops most of our reviews.

+The XP-Pen Artist 13 (2nd Gen) has a comfortable to use and easily portable 13.3-inch screen size.
 However, I found the Xp-Pen Artist 13 (2nd Gen) had the most comfortable balance between portability and comfort compared to the 2.

 Additionally, color accuracy is great with a 30% sRGB, 96% Adobe RGB, and 92% NTSC color gamut.
 With 100% sRGB being standard, a wider color accuracy at 130% sRGB makes this tablet stand out displaying a rich array of colors.